 These options will allow you to choose the best vertical coverage pattern based on performance type and environment.
 This is actually the same type of setup strategy that sound companies will use when they set up a live performance.
 As I mentioned earlier, the arrays are securely held in place with the use of magnets that work by triggering internal sensors that will adjust the EQ based on your needs.

-If you’ve ever had the pleasure of seeing a major sound setup at an event, then you’ll definitely appreciate the speaker’s design and its vertically oriented eight driver high and mid line array, in which each of the drivers have been mounted on a custom one hundred degree waveguide, for consistent, wider coverage.
+If you’ve ever had the pleasure of seeing a major sound setup at an event, then you’ll definitely appreciate the Bose F1’s design and its vertically oriented eight driver high and mid line array, in which each of the drivers has been mounted on a custom one hundred degree waveguide, for consistent, wider coverage.

 Is There a More Affordable Option for the DJ on a Budget?

-How Easy or Difficult is it to Set up this Speaker?
+How Easy or Difficult is it to Set up the Bose F1?